 Some even include companies hiring proofreaders and editors on their lists – and it’s a bit of a joke to describe this as data entry.

 I say this because HomeWorkingClub is site that prides itself on honesty and realism.

 So, yes, data entry work is still a legitimate way to make money, but there’s NO secret place where there are heaps of well-paid jobs available on tap.

 Alternatives to Online Data Entry

-If data entry work doesn’t appeal to you (and it may not after reading this article!), here are some other home working ideas you might want to investigate:
+If you’ve gone off the idea of data entry, here are some other home working ideas you might want to investigate:

 Freelance Writing: Another job that only rewards those who work hard at it, freelance writing at least has the benefit of being less repetitive than data entry!
 This article is a good place to start, as it looks at how easy it really is to get started in the writing world.

 Other Online Jobs: There are plenty of online jobs out there in all sorts of sectors.
-If you want a head-start on your job search, you might want to sign up to FlexJobs, or alternatively there’s a free list of 50 companies that take on home-based people here.
+If you want a head-start on your job search, you might want to sign up to FlexJobs, or alternatively, there’s a free list of 125 companies that take on home-based people here.

 There are also LOADS more home working ideas here.

 Lyn is the author of Culture Smart NZ (2022).
 A freelance writer and blogger from New Zealand, she specialises in content for lifestyle magazines, blogs, podcasts and virtual summits.
 You’ll find her blog on writing, farm life & talented New Zealanders at lynmcnamee.com